nandishbt/Pinterest-clone/README.md

    cd pinterest-clone

-Install dependencies:
+2.Install dependencies:
     npm install

-Set up your MongoDB database:
+3.Set up your MongoDB database:
     Create a .env file in the project root and add your MongoDB connection URI:
         MONGODB_URI=mongodb://localhost:27017/your-database-name

-Start the application:
+4.Start the application:
     npm start
     --The app will be available at http://localhost:3000.